-Under U.S. immigration law, if you have been persecuted or you fear being persecuted in your home country on the basis of race, then you may qualify for asylum or refugee status in the United States.
-This would allow you to live and work in the country, and would make you eligible for permanent residence (the green card) after one year.
+Under U.S. immigration law, if you have been persecuted or you fear being persecuted in your home country on the basis of race, then you can qualify for asylum or refugee status in the United States.
+(See 8 U.S.C. § 1158.)
+This would allow you to live and work in the country, and would make you eligible to apply for permanent residence (the green card) after one year.

 Whatever your case, if you are claiming persecution on the basis of race, you should focus not on establishing the objective existence of your or your persecutor's race, but rather on demonstrating your persecutor's subjective belief in the existence of your supposed race—whether mistaken or not.

 For example, if members of your group have been denied basic rights of citizenship in your home country because of their race (as South Africa's black population was during the country's apartheid era), then you may, in principle, qualify for asylum or refugee status in the United States.
 (Note, however, that, in practice, immigration judges and officers might expect you to show that the racist climate has had an especially negative personal impact on you.)

 Similarly, if you and your romantic partner have not been allowed to marry because of laws against "mixed-race" relationships, you might also qualify for protection.

 Finally, note that, although racial minorities might usually be more vulnerable to racial persecution (as in the case of persons of Jewish descent in Nazi Germany), the reverse is sometimes true.
 Indeed, as was the case during apartheid in South Africa, racial minorities sometimes dominate (and can therefore persecute) racial majorities.